 I think it's dignified.

-It this is this is what bothers me.
+This is what bothers me.

-But i you know, when one wife goes missing, the wife that's attractive and they have lots of video on is the story you hear about, and I'm always concerned about all the other wives or people or kids or whatever that have gone missing that same day that we don't hear a word about.
+And I'm always concerned about all the other wives or people or kids or whatever that have gone missing that same day that we don't hear a word about.

-Well, whose fault whose fault is that really?
+Well, whose fault is that really?

-Oh, and people have believe me, people have opinions.
+Oh, and people have, believe me, people have opinions.

 Entertainment.

-It's based on right.
+It's based on.

 Right.

-You can thank cell phones and the internet for that.
+You can thank cell phones and the Internet for that.

-I mean, seriously, if you think about it, you know, it's a communication savvy world we live in today, and that's why we have so much stuff that's being glamorized on the news.
+I mean, seriously, if you think about it, you know, it's a communication-savvy world we live in today, and that's why we have so much stuff that's being glamorized on the news.

-And that's why, Scott, we're in agreement in a sense on because it is such a communication savvy society, we have to be very careful with what we're calling these things and then how we act and react to them.
+And that's why, Scott, we're in agreement, in a sense, on because it is such a communication-savvy society, we have to be very careful with what we're calling these things and then how we act and react to them.

 I agree.

-Well, I thought you were going to disagree with me about this.
+I thought you were going to disagree with me about this.

 I have here that you're disagreeing.